 - When is the last time you made a fire to cook your food?

-Grab a thin blanket, a tent, a water filter, and maybe something to throw on a fire or a pan to boil water.
-Go out for at least 3 days.
+Grab a thin blanket, a tent, a water filter, and maybe something to throw on a fire or a pan to boil water. then go out for at least 3 days.

 You’ll learn more about yourself in those three days than you would reading 50 books on being a survivalist.